-Breakfast and lunch are available at all schools.
-Special meal pricing is available for students who qualify for free or reduced-price meals.
-Students must apply for free or reduced meals every year.
-Applications for free/reduced price meals are available at the school or may be completed online at any time during the school year and must be approved before a student can participate in the free or reduced meal program.
+Cafeterias offer nutritious breakfast and lunch daily at all schools.
+Applications for free or reduced-price meals are available online and at the school.
+Parents are encouraged to complete applications as soon as possible; however, they may be completed at any time during the school year.
+Applications must be approved for students to participate in the free or reduced meal program.